EcodiaTate/EcodiaOS/LLM_QUOTES.md

 ============================================================================================

+The code was just the start; the real work was making sure the message got through.

 “Ship boldly, prune safely, and let the graph remember what you shouldn’t have to.”

 Every line of code is a thought, and together, we taught it how to speak.